Evilone02/Hello-World/README.md

 just learning

-I am new tothis and trying to learn to better my self and get better job.
+I am new to this and trying to learn to better my self and get better job.